Authors: Miss. Maithili Deshmukh, Dr. M. A. Pund

-With the rapid development of network-based applications, new risks arise and additional security mechanisms require additional attention to improve speed and accuracy.
-Although many new security tools have been developed, the rapid rise of malicious activity is a serious problem and the ever-evolving attacks pose serious threats to network security.
-Network administrators rely heavily on intrusion detection systems to detect such network intrusion activity.
-A major approach is machine learning methods for intrusion detection, where we learn models from data to differentiate between abnormal and normal traffic.
-Although machine learning methods are often used, there are some shortcomings in the in-depth analysis of machine learning algorithms in terms of intrusion detection.
-In this work, we present a comprehensive analysis of some existing machine learning classifiers with respect to known intrusions into network traffic.
-Specifically, we analyze classification with different dimensions, that is, feature selection, sensitivity to hyper-parameter selection, and class imbalance problems that are involved in intrusion detection.
+With the rapid development of network-based applications, new risks arise and extra security mechanisms require additional attention to enhance speed and accuracy.
+Although many new security tools are developed, the rapid rise of malicious activity may be a major problem and therefore the ever-evolving attacks pose serious threats to network security.
+Network administrators rely heavily on intrusion detection systems to detect such network intrusion activity. a serious approach is machine learning methods for intrusion detection, where we learn models from data to differentiate between abnormal and normal traffic.
+Although machine learning methods are often used, there are some drawbacks to deep analysis of machine learning algorithms in terms of intrusion detection. during this work, we present a comprehensive analysis of some existing machine learning classifiers within the context of known intrusions into network traffic.
+Specifically, we analyze classification along different dimensions, that is, feature selection, sensitivity to hyper-parameter selection, and sophistication imbalance problems involved in intrusion detection.
 We evaluate several classifications using the NSL-KDD dataset and summarize their effectiveness using detailed experimental evaluation.

 To extract important features from these higher dimensions of variables and data.
-Statistical techniques were used to reduce noise and redundant data.
-However, we do not use all the features to train the model.
-We can improve our model with both correlated and non-correlated features, so the choice of features plays an important role.
+Statistical techniques were wont to reduce noise and redundant data.
+However, we don't use all the features to coach the model. we are able to improve our model with both correlated and non-correlated features, therefore the choice of features plays a vital role.

 II.
 LITERATURE SURVEY